rumeysakocc/Self-trained-drone-recognition-project-with-YOLOv4/README.md

 You Only Look Once, or YOLO for short, represents a breakthrough technology in object detection and classification.
 YOLOv4 is an extremely impressive masterpiece in this field.
 YOLOv4 is a groundbreaking technological achievement in the field of artificial intelligence and computer vision, performing object detection and classification with extraordinary speed and accuracy.

+The YOLO algorithm first divides the image into square (5x5, 13x13) grids.
+Each grid is recognised separately and it is decided whether there is an object in it or not.
+If there is an object in the grid, it is checked whether the centre point of the object is within the grid and the grid with the centre point is determined.

 # Why YOLOv4?

 1. Speed and Real-Time Processing